anubhavshrimal/Machine-Learning/README.md

-# Machine_Learning <!-- omit in toc -->
+# Machine Learning <!-- omit in toc -->

-Implementations of some popular machine learning algorithms and participation in Kaggle Competitions.
+Details of my Projects, Kaggle Competitions and implementation of some popularly known machine learning algorithms.

 ## Index: <!-- omit in toc -->